CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Switch-Hardware-and-Software.md

 {{%notice note%}}

-The keyword values for the `name` keyword is specific to your deployment.
-For example, if you have devices with only one type of OS, say Cumulus Linux, then that is the only option available for the `os-name` keyword value.
+The values for the `name` option are specific to your deployment.
+For example, if you have devices with only one type of OS, say Cumulus Linux, then that is the only option available for the `os-name` option value.
 If you have multiple OSs running, say you also have Ubuntu, then that would also be an option for you.

 {{%/notice%}}